 A lawn requires upkeep, especially during winter.
 Ideally, healthy grass length should be around three inches so it doesn’t dry out.
 It also needs to be mowed regularly.
 Another top tip – don’t fertilize too often as it can lead to pest infestations and weed growth.

-Reviving dead grass does not happen overnight as getting your lawn back to its healthy state takes time, care and patience.
+Reviving dead grass does not happen overnight.
+Getting your lawn back to its healthy state takes time, care and patience.
 That said, having a luscious lawn is not only good to look at, but increases the curb appeal of your house.